With October comes Pet Obesity Awareness Day, and an important reminder that a healthy weight helps ensure a healthy pet.

 All dogs don’t enjoy a strenuous workout, but some love to run.
 If you’re considering making your pet a running partner, talk with your vet first.
 The American Veterinary Medical Association recommends keeping a dog’s breed in mind when considering a run.
 And, of course, be sure to bring lots of water along since dogs need more water than people do.

 Boredom leads to inactivity.
 It can also make your pet overeat.
 Look for opportunities to engage your dog or cat in activities.
 Make a point of playing with them often.
-Games like Fetch and Hide and Seek are fun and give pets healthy mental and physical stimulation, says our WHISTLE™ brand.
+Our WHISTLE™ brand shares these tips for fun and health.
 Plus, be sure to reward your pet responsibly.
 Treats are great!
 Just follow package instructions so you don’t overdo it.

 As always, if you have any concerns or questions regarding pet obesity, your pet’s weight or general health, be sure to talk with your veterinarian.